tamagui/tamagui/next.md

   - can we remove the need for separate Text/View?
     - seems like we could scan just the direct descendents? https://github.com/facebook/react-strict-dom/blob/429e2fe1cb9370c59378d9ba1f4a40676bef7555/packages/react-strict-dom/src/native/modules/createStrictDOMComponent.js#L529
+  - run over components and review for removing some assumptions about `size`

 ---